top of page

 Featured Publications

-See our featured publications below.
+See our most recent publications below.
 For individual Google Scholar profiles, see Personnel.

 Culturing and Imaging Glioma Stem Cells in 3D Collagen Matrices